-Every year when is starts getting cold, the Pismo Beach butterfly grove begins to welcome the monarch butterflies on their annual 2,500 mile migration South.
-While there are a couple places to see them, the monarch grove in Pismo Beach is the largest on the West coast and right now they estimate there are around 30,000 butterflies to see!
+Every year when it starts getting cold, the Pismo Beach Butterfly Grove begins to welcome the monarch butterflies on their annual 2,500-mile migration south.
+While there are a couple of places to see them, the Monarch Grove in Pismo Beach is the largest on the west coast, and right now, they estimate there are around 30,000 butterflies to see!
 Here are the details.

 - Best from November to January but depends on the year

 - You can see current butterfly counts here

 - Telescopes are set up to see the butterflies better